 Adjust Your Expectations

-It can be easy to forget this, especially when in the New Testament we find so many promises of joy.
+It can be easy to forget this, especially when we find so many promises of joy in the New Testament.
 Paul wrote that the kingdom of God is a matter of “righteousness and peace and joy in the Holy Spirit” (Rom.
 12:7).
 Jesus said that the kingdom is like treasure hidden in a field which a man, “in his joy,” went and sold all that he had to buy it (Matt.
 13:44).
 Joy is a frequent emphasis in the birth narratives in Luke’s Gospel.
-The news of Messiah’s birth was heralded by the angels as “good news of great joy” (Luke 2:10).
+The angels heralded the news of Messiah’s birth as “good news of great joy” (Luke 2:10).
 After seeing the infant Jesus, the shepherds went away “glorifying and praising God for all they had heard and seen” (Luke 2:20).

 Joy, it seems, is the Christian’s birthright, and in a sense, this is true (John 15:11).
 Yet if we fail to understand that the fullest experience of joy is a kingdom blessing that is still to come, our expectations will be far too high, and we will quickly become discouraged.
 For the reality is that we live “between the times.”
 Jesus inaugurated his Father’s kingdom – He brought it near (Mark 1:15) – and in him, the light-giving reign of God has invaded this present darkness.
 But until Christ’s second coming, the kingdom of God on earth remains enemy-occupied territory.
 Only then will the consequences of the curse be completely removed.